-A study published on November 28th, 2012 in the Journal of the National Cancer Institute showed that those who used aspirin to treat pain saw a 41% reduction in their risk of developing liver cancer.
+Another study, published on November 28th, 2012 in the Journal of the National Cancer Institute, showed that those who used aspirin to treat pain saw a 41% reduction in their risk of developing liver cancer.
 However, the incidence of liver cancer in the general population is already very low, so the risks from aspirin far outweigh the potential benefits in those who are not at increased risk of liver cancer or liver disease.

 Your body is a highly complex, interconnected system.
 Instead of guessing at what might be wrong, let us help you discover what is really going on inside your body based on the many clues it is giving.